alexwbi/alexwbi.github.io/_posts/2021-04-07-progress-vs-maintenance.md

 This got me thinking, *when should you set up a process versus a goal with a deadline?*

-### Progress vs. maintenance
+### Progress vs. maintenance areas
 The answer is it depends whether the work falls within a prioritized area of your life. **In other words, is it an area of progress or an area of maintenance?**

-As a grad student, making progress with research is one of my main priorities.
-I'm trying to become an expert in this space.
-Not surprisingly, it's a progress area.
-For progress areas, you should **set outcome-oriented goals with deadlines** - e.g. I will complete the next chunk of research by Friday, or I will not sleep on Friday night (thank you Malte for the inspiration).

-On the other hand, when it comes to working out, I want to stay in shape but I'm not trying to be world-class.
+An example is my workout routine.
+I want to stay in shape, but I'm not trying to be world-class.
 Maintenance is enough for me.
 For maintenance areas, it's better to **set up low-touch, low-friction, and automated processes**.

 I want to work out consistently, but I don't want to dedicate extra willpower to thinking about it.
 If I have a poor workout or even skip a workout once or twice, it's not the end of the world.
 I just want to be good enough, and *the process is there as a safety net* so I don't fall off the rails and skip workouts for a month.

+In contrast, as a grad student, making progress with research is one of my main priorities.
+I'm trying to become an expert in this space.
+Unsurprisingly, it's a progress area.

+For progress areas, you should **set outcome-oriented goals with deadlines** - e.g. I will complete the next chunk of research by Friday, or I will not sleep on Friday night (thank you Malte for the inspiration).

+This is important because it forces you to work intensely and efficiently.
+If you have a process of "spend 2 hours on research every day," you can bet the quality of work and output will be much lower than if you have a goal of "get XYZ results by Friday".

+Processes provide more wiggle room.
+It's easier to dawdle, meander, and spend time on things that aren't essential.
+Specific goals demand accountability and output.
+In a way, I'm just restating my earlier post about [self-accountability and working intensely](https://alexwbi.github.io/2021/03/28/self-accountability.html).

 Another way to put it is that processes are useful as a lower bound and a way to minimize downside.
 Outcome-oriented goals are useful for hitting the upper bound and capturing upside.